european-public-network/european-public-network.github.io/docs/2000_how_it_works/2100_architecture.md

 **Restricted Business Centers** are publicly listed.
 Users can submit a request to participate, but this must be approved by an administrator of the Business Center.

-Users of evan.network are not obliged to use the Business Center structure of evan.network.
-You can create and run your own Ethereum-based Smart Contract developments on evan.network, but using the Business Center structure makes it much easier.
+Users of European Public Network are not obliged to use the Business Center structure of European Public Network.
+You can create and run your own Ethereum-based Smart Contract developments on European Public Network, but using the Business Center structure makes it much easier.

-To map different business relationships, evan.network offers different Smart Contract templates, which are enriched in a Business Center with the specific logic required there.
+To map different business relationships, European Public Network offers different Smart Contract templates, which are enriched in a Business Center with the specific logic required there.
 Creating concrete Smart Contracts for a business relationship and initializing them with the digital identities of the users involved is a complex process.
 This is greatly simplified by the use of a Smart Contract factory.
 The factory manages all Business Center-specific Smart Contract templates, creates a configured instance of the Smart Contract and initializes this with the network partners authorized to the contract.
 From this point on, a direct business relationship is established between the network partners involved, which is only visible and executable for them.

 Smart Contracts were developed with the goal of easy use and expansion.
 Each Smart Contract can be called directly from a Web3 browser using for example a name server entry.
 Initially, only the manifest file ([DBCP](/docs/04_developers/dbcp.html)) is referenced and loaded.
 This file contains a standardized structure with descriptive information to make the service human and machine readable.
 It also contains references to the actual Smart Contract in the blockchain and the Distributed App (ÐApp), which enables direct user interaction with the service.
 In order to ensure interoperability of services, the manifest file corresponds to a standardized structure that is currently provided as an open source component (DBCP) as part of a project sponsored by the Thuringian Ministry of Economics, Science and Digital Society.
-This makes it possible to start an interaction with the services even without the evan.network framework.
+This makes it possible to start an interaction with the services even without the European Public Network framework.

-This architecture enables the integration of any third-party Smart Contracts into an evan.network environment.
-Referenced via the manifest file existing Smart Contracts of other providers can be combined with evan.network-ÐApps and thus integrated into a homogeneous user experience.
+This architecture enables the integration of any third-party Smart Contracts into an European Public Network environment.
+Referenced via the manifest file existing Smart Contracts of other providers can be combined with European Public Network-ÐApps and thus integrated into a homogeneous user experience.
 Based on this architectural principle, the entire network was created.
-Thus, all applications the user communicates with in the evan.network, processes Smart Contracts with and makes transactions with are implemented as ÐApp.
+Thus, all applications the user communicates with in the European Public Network, processes Smart Contracts with and makes transactions with are implemented as ÐApp.

 ## Security
-The core technology of the evan.network is based on the Ethereum blockchain technology.
+The core technology of the European Public Network is based on the Ethereum blockchain technology.
 The protection of transactions against manipulation is an essential element of this technology.
 This requires that the contents of the Smart Contracts can be read, interpreted and verified by all network partners (e.g. AuthorityNodes) in the blockchain, which represents a significant hurdle in the B2B adaptation of blockchain technology.

-The evan.network therefore implements a hybrid storage concept that offers transaction and data security at the same time.
+The European Public Network therefore implements a hybrid storage concept that offers transaction and data security at the same time.
 All user data are encrypted (AES 256bit/CBC), stored in a distributed file system (IPFS) belonging to the network and referenced from the Smart Contract.
 This ensures that the actual content is only visible and usable for third parties, if they are invited into a contract and thus have an authorization for the respective data.

 Each user receives a public and a private key at his or her first registration.
 These keys are used to establish communication (Diffie Hellman) with other users and Smart Contracts.